has2k1/plydata/README.rst

 Documentation        |Documentation|_
 =================    =================

-PlyData makes common data manipulation tasks easy.
-It provides a small grammar to manipulate data.
-It is based on Hadley Wickhams `dplyr`_.
-Currently, the only supported data store is the pandas dataframe, but support for other data stores is not ruled out.
-We expect to support `sqlite` in the future.
-Support for `mysql` and `postgresql` *may* also be added.
+plydata is a library that provides a grammar for data manipulation.
+The grammar consists of verbs that can be applied to pandas dataframes or database tables.
+It is based on the R package `dplyr`_. plydata uses the `>>` operator as a pipe symbol.

+At present the only supported data store is the *pandas* dataframe.
+We expect to support *sqlite* and maybe *postgresql* and *mysql*.

 Installation
 ============